Logo of the The Poor Swiss

 Life Insurance 3a vs alternatives - 30 Years

 We can see that doing nothing can be extremely costly.
-Over 30 years, investing in a good 3a could easily yield twice more money by the time you retire.
+Over 30 years, investing in a good 3a could easily yield twice as much money by the time you retire.

 Overall, I would strongly advise against doing nothing!